Corporate Governance

 The Board is comprised of two executive Directors, and two non-executive Directors.

-The Board has established Audit, Remuneration and Nominations committees, a summary of each of which is set out above.
+The Board has established Audit & Risk, Remuneration and Nominations committees, a summary of each of which is set out above.

 A description of the roles of the Directors and their time commitments is included in the Company’s Annual Report – Board of Directors section and Corporate Governance section.